 6 The Uninstallation Complete screen appears.
 Click Finish to complete the uninstallation procedure.

-Note: After uninstalling the TransactionVision web user interface, you must clean up its temporary cache and distribution directory.
-WebSphere does not do this automatically, and any old files could cause a new installation to work incorrectly.
+Note: After uninstalling the TransactionVision web user interface from release 7.50 or earlier, you must clean up its temporary cache and distribution directory.
+Any old files could cause a new installation to work incorrectly.